sympy/sympy/doc/src/tutorial/assumptions.rst

     >>> print(both_positive_better(S(1), y))
     True

-Another case that we need to careful of when using fuzzy bools is negation with Python's ``not`` operator e.g.:
+Another case that we need to careful of when using fuzzy-bools is negation with Python's ``not`` operator e.g.:

     >>> x = Symbol('x')